Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Introduction

-The second requirement is the best possible form of completeness theorem we can currently formulate: there may be interesting model theoretic tools to produce models of $T$ which are not encompassed by forcing, however we haven't as yet developed powerful techniques to exploit them in the study of models of $\ZFC$ and we do not know how to saturate the universe of sets with respect to the consistent types produced by model theoretic techniques which are not encompassed by $\SSP$-forcings.
+The second requirement (\ref{req2}) above is the best possible form of completeness theorem we can currently formulate: there may be interesting model theoretic tools to produce models of $T$ which are not encompassed by forcing, however we haven't as yet developed powerful techniques to exploit them in the study of models of $\ZFC$.
+Moreover the second requirement (\ref{req2}) shows that forcing becomes a powerful proof tool in the presence of strong forcing axioms, since it transforms a validity problem in a consistency problem.

-$\MM^{++}$ is a well known natural strengthening of Martin's maximum (i.e. of the equality $\SSP=\Omega_{\aleph_1}$) shown to be consistent relative to the existence of a supercompact cardinal by the work of~\cite{foreman_magidor_shelah}.
-In the present paper we show that a further strengthening of $\MM^{++}$, which we call $\MM^{+++}$ enriched by suitable large cardinals axioms (see definition~\ref{def:sahlc} for the relevant notion) is already such a theory $T_1$ as we can prove the following: \begin{theorem} Let $\ZFC^*$ stands for
+$\MM^{++}$ is a well known ``natural'' strengthening of Martin's maximum (i.e. of the equality $\SSP=\Omega_{\aleph_1}$) shown to be consistent relative to the existence of a supercompact cardinal by the work of~\cite{foreman_magidor_shelah}.
+In the present paper we show that a further ``natural'' strengthening of $\MM^{++}$, which we call $\MM^{+++}$ (see Def.~\ref{def:MM+++}) enriched by suitable large cardinals axioms (see Def.~\ref{def:sahlc} for the relevant notions) is already such a theory $T_1$ as we can prove the following: \begin{Theorem} Let $\ZFC^*$ stands for\footnote{$\Sigma_2$-reflecting cardinals are defined in Def.~\ref{def:reflcar}.}

 and $T^*$ be any theory extending